Luc1luc/3D-Printing/Guides/Booting CM4 from USB Drive/README.md

 curl -L -o pieeprom.original.bin [link to the recent/desired firmware.bin]
 ```
 > [!TIP]
-> Some Users had cases with the Downloaded file  causing issues.
-In those cases it helped to download it manually with an desktop and browser, rename the file and manually push it to the desired folder.
+> Some users encountered issues with the file downloaded being incorrect.
+In these instances, resolving the problem involved manually downloading the file using a desktop browser, renaming it, and then manually transferring it to the intended folder.
 <br>

 **Step 4:** Combine the EEPROM firmware with the new boot.conf